vcsreddy2004/loaders-in-webpage/README.md

 # loaders-in-webpage
-it uses SVG technology no javascript and no CSS only SVG
+it uses SVG technology no javascript and no CSS only SVG openv index.html file in loaders folder